AgentMC/Sao19/Translate/En/Part2.md

 But of course, there’s no sacred art of time manipulation<sup><a href="#Prim6">6</a></sup>.
 One can’t go back in time, it can’t be stopped, it keeps constantly flowing towards the future.

 Because of the nature of the time, this world has overcome the greatest crisis and thus it was possible to obtain perfect peace.
-Someday Ronye will be officially appointed to be an Integrity Knight, and the day will come when she rides on the Tsukigaki’s back who grew up and soars the sky.
+Someday Ronye will be officially appointed to be an Integrity Knight, and the day will come when she rides on the Tsukigake’s back who grew up and soars the sky.
 Of course, she was looking forward to that time.
 But this very moment, another wish has engulfed her. _Stop, time, stop._

 "....... nye.
 Ronye?"